Senior Management Team

 Click to read more...

-Jenny joined Froglife in 2014 and worked as our Head of Learning and Communications until taking up her new role as Conservation, Evaluation and Research Manager in April 2021.
-She is now responsible for our reserves, citizen science projects (such as Discovering Reptiles, Toads on Roads, Garden Wildlife Health and our Dragon Finder App), the work we do to evaluate the impact of our projects and our research.
-Her expertise is in engaging people, especially those from disadvantaged backgrounds, with nature conservation and she holds an honorary lectureship at The University of Brighton.
+Jenny joined Froglife in 2014 and works as the Head of Conservation & Impact.
+She is responsible for our reserves, citizen science projects (such as Toads on Roads and Garden Wildlife Health), the work we do to evaluate the impact of our projects and representing Froglife on policy matters at a Westminster level.
+She also leads Froglife’s Communications.
+Her expertise is in engaging people, especially those from disadvantaged backgrounds, with nature conservation.

 Click to read more…